Skip to main content

 Application Categories

 Coroot allows you to organize your applications into custom groups called Application Categories.
 These act like scopes, helping you either hide certain applications or focus on specific ones more easily.
+Additionally, Application Categories can be used for notification routing — for example, to send alerts to different Slack channels based on category.

 Application Categories